-In BC, most court cases are heard in Provincial Court - including all civil lawsuits for claims less than $25,000 (“Small Claims”), about 50% of all family law cases, most traffic & bylaw matters, most criminal cases, and most cases involving young offenders.
+In BC, most court cases are heard in Provincial Court - including all civil lawsuits for claims between $5,001 and $35,000 (“Small Claims”), about 50% of all family law cases, most traffic & bylaw matters, most criminal cases, and most cases involving young offenders.

 About 99% of all criminal cases in BC begin and end in Provincial Court.
 The court hears trials of crimes such as theft under $5000, which is the formal name for shoplifting.
 It also hear trials for mischief, simple assaults and more serious crimes like aggravated sexual assault or kidnapping where the accused chooses to have his or her trial in this court.
 If the accused is proven guilty or pleads guilty, then the court does sentencing hearings.